crashka/fka/college-edition/overview.md

 #### What it means ####

 * There are no magic shortcuts or allowances, you really have to do all of the work
-* You have to manage obstables and difficulties; excuses don't matter, you still have to do all of the work
+* You must manage obstables and difficulties as they arise; excuses don't matter, you still have to do all of the work
-* Finishing earlier is always better than finishing later (same as with starting the work)
-* Completion is much harder without Engagement, so you have to make the effort to break the inertia if it sets in
+* Finishing early always gives you an advantage; it allows you to move onto to other things (including free time), or to refactor your work for even higher Achievement

 #### Why do it? ####

-* There is no measure of Achievement, or a passing Qualification, without Completion
+* If you don't complete the work, there is no measure of Achievement, and no passing Qualification
-* Partial credit counts for very little (if anything); you get no meaningful recognition if you don't complete the work
+* Partial credit counts for very little (if anything); the work is undone and earns you no meaningful recognition

 #### Consequences ####